mikeduglas/Cue-Banner/README.md

 # Cue banner
-Edit controls (ENTRY, TEXT, COMBO, SPIN) can be extended to have a 'cue banner'  (that greyed-out placeholder or explanatory text often seen in text fields).
+Edit (ENTRY, TEXT, COMBO, SPIN) and dropdown (LIST with DROP) controls can be extended to have a 'cue banner'  (that greyed-out placeholder or explanatory text often seen in text fields).
 ![Cue banner](https://github.com/mikeduglas/Cue-Banner/blob/master/cuebanner_demo.png?raw=true)

 **Cue banner supports Unicode.**